awsdocs/aws-lambda-developer-guide/doc_source/kafka-hosting.md

 You can also use other AWS hosting options for your Apache Kafka cluster and topics\.
 For more information, see [Best Practices for Running Apache Kafka on AWS](http://aws.amazon.com/blogs/big-data/best-practices-for-running-apache-kafka-on-aws/) on the AWS Big Data Blog\.

-For more information about using an AWS hosted Apache Kafka cluster on another AWS service, such as Amazon Elastic Compute Cloud \(Amazon EC2\), see [Using Lambda with Self\-managed Apache Kafka](kafka-smaa.md)\.
+For more information about using an AWS hosted Apache Kafka cluster on another AWS service, such as Amazon Elastic Compute Cloud \(Amazon EC2\), see [Using Lambda with self\-managed Apache Kafka](kafka-smaa.md)\.